OpenRailwayMap/OpenRailwayMap/INSTALL.md

     $ node tileserver.js
     $ [Ctrl][A][D]

+ Run

+    $ ./import.sh

+ initially to download OSM data, import it into the database and prerender some tiles.

  Note that you have to recompile the stylesheets every time you change the MapCSS files to apply the changes.
 It is also necessary to restart the tileserver to reload the stylesheets.

     $ cd styles